ggrammar/100slices.pizza/posts/ansible_network_address.md

-##
+## Gathering Network Interface Facts with Ansible

-> :warning: The code examples in this article use fancy curly brackets `⦃` and `⦄`, instead of curly brackets that would actually compile, `{` and `}`.
-If I use the normal curly brackets, GitHub Pages tries to render them and all my wonderful code examples disappear!
+> Heads up!
+The code examples in this article use fancy curly brackets `⦃` and `⦄`, instead of curly brackets that would actually compile, `{` and `}`.
+If I use the normal curly brackets, GitHub Pages tries to render them, and all of my wonderful code examples disappear!

 Let's say you're running a database.
-You don't want to expose your blockchains to the world, so the database should bind to the private network address of the host it's running on:
+It's 2021, and graph databases are popular, so let's say it's ArangoDB.
+The database is storing all of your most sensitive... graphs... so you want it to bind to a private IP address.

 ```
+# arangod.conf
 server.endpoint = tcp://10.0.0.1:8529
 ```

-If you're just running the one server, you can check that into your playbook and call it a day.
+This works for one server.
 For the sake of the article, let's say you're running many servers, and managing them with Ansible.
-You might determine the server's address based on facts gathered at runtime:
+The configuration file should be a template that can apply to many different servers.
+Ansible gathers facts about the host it's running on at runtime, so we can do something like this:

 ```
+# arangod.conf.template
-server.endpoint = tcp://{{ hostvars[inventory_hostname]['ansible_eth0']['ipv4']['address'] }}:8529
+server.endpoint = tcp://⦃⦃ hostvars[inventory_hostname]['ansible_eth0']['ipv4']['address'] ⦄⦄:8529
 ```

-I already don't like this - there's information about the name of an interface (`eth0`) in my configuration file, when all I really want is the IPv4 address.
-It's bearable.
+...and Ansible will replace that bracketed block with the IP address of the server it's running on.

-This is fine if all of your hosts have an eth0 interface, and if you know that eth0 will always be bound to a private interface.
+This is fine if you know that every server you'll ever touch has an eth0 interface, and that eth0 interface will always have a private IP address.
+Things aren't usually that simple - what I'd really like is to use a variable like `private_network_address` and use that instead.

-I don't have that luxury - heterogeneous datacenter.
+Ansible gathers all of the information we need to synthesize this variable, it's just a matter of putting it together:

 ```
+# arangod.conf.template
+⦃# ansible_interfaces is a list of the names of all the network interfaces for this server #⦄
 ⦃% for iface in hostvars[inventory_hostname]['ansible_interfaces'] %⦄

+  ⦃# make sure this interface actually has an ipv4 address #⦄
   ⦃% if hostvars[inventory_hostname]['ansible_' + iface]['ipv4'] is defined %⦄

+    ⦃# if the interface has a private address, that's a bingo! #⦄
     ⦃% if hostvars[inventory_hostname]['ansible_' + iface]['ipv4']['address'] | ansible.netcommon.ipaddr('private') %⦄
-      ⦃pr set private_network_address = hostvars[inventory_hostname]['ansible_' + iface]['ipv4']['address'] %⦄
+      ⦃% set private_network_address = hostvars[inventory_hostname]['ansible_' + iface]['ipv4']['address'] %⦄
     ⦃% endif %⦄

   ⦃% endif %⦄

 ⦃% endfor %⦄
 server.endpoint = tcp://⦃⦃ private_network_address ⦄⦄:8529
 ```

 What a mess!
-Plus, I have to do all this iteration work every time I want to access this private address.
+There's all of this _infrastructure_ in my config file, when all I wanted was the private IP address for the server.
+Plus, I have to do this separately in every template - that's going to make them way bigger than they need to be.

+TODO: I didn't realize at the time of writing that `ansible_all_ipv4_addresses` was a thing.
+Synthesized facts is still a useful pattern.

 ## Options
 Ideally, I'd like to add functionality to the ansible `setup` module, which is responsible